Hawthorne Plaza

-Hawthorne Plaza is an abandoned former shopping mall along Hawthorne Boulevard between 120th Street and El Segundo Boulevard in Hawthorne, California.
+Hawthorne Plaza is an abandoned enclosed shopping mall along Hawthorne Boulevard between 120th Street and El Segundo Boulevard in Hawthorne, California.
+Since closing in 1999, the structure has often been used to film scenes for television, music video, and film productions.

 History

 Opening

 Hawthorne Plaza was part of the Hawthorne Plaza Redevelopment Project, approved in 1969, which called for the redevelopment of a 35 acre plot of land.
 Ground was broken for the mall in January 1974 and most of the mall's 134 stores opened in February 1977.
 It included an indoor mall with three anchor stores - Montgomery Ward, The Broadway, and J.C.
 Penney and freestanding stores at the property's south end.
-The mall largely catered to the middle-class residents living in and around Hawthorne and featured cheaper stores than other nearby malls such as South Bay Galleria and Manhattan Village.
+The mall largely catered to the middle-class residents living in and around Hawthorne, and featured cheaper stores than other nearby malls such as South Bay Galleria, Manhattan Village and the Del Amo Fashion Center.

 Decline

 Despite initial popularity, the mall's early years were marred by two shootings in 1979.
 The mall went further into decline in the 1980s and 1990s, due in part to the economic decline of the area after the cutbacks in aerospace jobs, white flight, and to competition from other shopping centers.

-In 1992 the Mall was heavily looted and damaged during the 1992 Los Angeles Riots, but sales stayed consistent following the unrest briefly until the end of the decade.
+In 1992, the mall was heavily looted and damaged during the 1992 Los Angeles riots, but sales stayed consistent following the unrest briefly until the end of the decade.

 The mall's number of occupied stores declined from 130 in the late 1980s to 87 in 1994 and around 70 in 1998.
 After the Macy's Clearance Center (which replaced The Broadway upon the latter's purchase by Federated Department Stores) closed in December 1997, plans were announced to put in an AMC Theatre on the site and convert the mall into an open-air shopping center, but the renovations failed to materialize.
 The mall's final anchor, JCPenney, closed in 1998 and the mall itself closed in 1999.

 The southern section of the mall across from the parking structure was demolished in 1998 and rebuilt as a strip mall.
 It currently includes a supermarket, a pharmacy, and some small restaurants.